 The CDC also recognizes three distinct waves in the opioid epidemic.
 Starting in 1990, the first wave of the epidemic reflected an increasing number of overdose deaths involving prescription opioids.
 A second wave of the epidemic began in 2010 with a spike in overdose deaths involving heroin.
 The current wave began in 2013 with a rapid increase in overdose deaths due to synthetic opioids, notably fentanyl.
 In recognition of these distinct waves, the mapping platform now includes several sub-categories of opioid-related mortality.
 Users can select specific data on overdose mortality related to prescription opioids, heroin, or synthetic opioids.

 To provide characterizations and context for visualizations of the intersection between broadband and health, the mapping platform also includes other relevant demographic information and socioeconomic determinants, including population, rurality, education, and income (with different variables applicable to certain disease states).
-This information comes from various publicly available sources, including the U.S. Census Bureau, the FCC’s 2021 Broadband Deployment Report, and the County Health Rankings & Roadmaps.
+This information comes from various publicly available sources, including the U.S. Census Bureau, the FCC’s, the County Health Rankings & Roadmaps, and the Agency for Healthcare Research and Quality (AHRQ)’s Social determinants of Health Database.

 Given the importance of rurality to better understand the broadband health space, we also include information and functionality on rurality.
-The U.S. Census Bureau is also the primary source for information on urban and rural areas.
-The U.S. Census Bureau defines an urban area as a “densely settled core of census tracks and/or census blocks that meet minimum population density requirements, along with adjacent territory containing non-residential urban land uses as well as territory with low population density included to link outlying densely settled territory to the densely settled core” and encompass at least 2,500 people.
+The U.S. Census Bureau is also the primary data source, and they define an urban area as a “densely settled core of census tracks and/or census blocks that meet minimum population density requirements, along with adjacent territory containing non-residential urban land uses as well as territory with low population density included to link outlying densely settled territory to the densely settled core” and encompass at least 2,500 people.
 Rural areas are all those not identified as urban areas.
-Users can filter by counties that are majority or minority rural or based on quintiles of rural population (0-20%, 20-40%, etc.).
-We define majority rural as those areas where 50% or more of their population live in rural areas as defined by the U.S. Census Bureau.
-Minority rural are areas where less than 50% of the population live in rural areas.
+Users can filter by quintiles of rural population (0-20%, 20-40%, etc.) or by areas where 50% or more of their population live in rural areas vs. areas where less than 50% of the population live in rural areas.

 Map features are available at the state and county zoom levels.
 We chose to focus on counties for several reasons: (1) county level data are available across most health measures (e.g., diabetes, obesity, preventable hospitalizations) and connectivity variables; (2) counties are a discrete geographic unit with community governance that can potentially drive broadband economies and local health policy (i.e., they are neither too broad such as a state level geography nor too granular such as neighborhood level geography); and (3) counties are the building blocks for publishing many types of data (e.g., economic data) and for tracking progress and regional population and economic trends.

 The map platform allows the user to conduct further analysis by downloading the data in a number of formats including CSV.
-It also allows developers to integrate the data into their own platforms using JSON or XML data download formats.
-The code is also open source, and our "open integration" model allows users to integrate their own data to visualize its impact on the broadband health space.
+It also allows developers to integrate the data into their own platforms using JSON data download formats.
 We encourage developers to leverage the platform for their own use.
 Please use the Community Engagement tab to share efforts in analysis and development using the platform and to identify other data or features that would be useful.

 Updated: